 You wake early.
 A million stars shine overhead, with the smudge of the Milky Way clearly seen.
 An occasional bat darts by as it gathers its nocturnal meals, and you duck into your sleeping bag until the danger is past.
-You are on the trip of a lifetime – an adventure in the American Southwest rafting the Grand Canyon.
+You are on the trip of a lifetime – an adventure in the American Southwest white water rafting the Colorado River through the Grand Canyon.

 One by one the stars disappear as the darkness fades.
 And the camp comes to life.
 People stir on their cots, the water heaters fire up for morning coffee, and you sit up.
 Another day dawns on the Colorado River.
 You won’t see the sun for a while as you’re thousands of feet below the canyon walls.